Kidney stone disease

-In those who have had stones, prevention is by drinking fluids such that more than two liters of urine are produced per day.
-If this is not effective enough, thiazide diuretic, citrate, or allopurinol may be taken.
-It is recommended that soft drinks containing phosphoric acid (typically colas) be avoided.
-When a stone causes no symptoms, no treatment is needed; otherwise, pain control is usually the first measure, using medications such as nonsteroidal anti-inflammatory drugs or opioids.
-Larger stones may be helped to pass with the medication tamsulosin or may require procedures such as extracorporeal shock wave lithotripsy, ureteroscopy, or percutaneous nephrolithotomy.
+In those who have had renal calculi, drinking fluids, especially water, is a way to prevent them.
+Drinking fluids such that more than two liters of urine are produced per day is recommended.
+If fluid intake alone is not effective to prevent renal calculi, the medications thiazide diuretic, citrate, or allopurinol may be suggested.
+Soft drinks containing phosphoric acid (typically colas) should be avoided.
+When a calculus causes no symptoms, no treatment is needed.
+For those with symptoms, pain control is usually the first measure, using medications such as nonsteroidal anti-inflammatory drugs or opioids.
+Larger calculi may be helped to pass with the medication tamsulosin, or may require procedures for removal such as extracorporeal shockwave therapy (ESWT), laser lithotripsy (LL), or a percutaneous nephrolithotomy (PCNL).

-Kidney stones have affected humans throughout history with descriptions of surgery to remove them dating from as early as 600 BC.
-Between 1% and 15% of people globally are affected by kidney stones at some point in their lives.
+Renal calculi have affected humans throughout history with a description of surgery to remove them dating from as early as 600 BC in ancient India by Sushruta.
+Between 1% and 15% of people globally are affected by renal calculi at some point in their lives.
 In 2015, 22.1 million cases occurred, resulting in about 16,100 deaths.
 They have become more common in the Western world since the 1970s.
-Generally, more men are affected than women.
-The prevalence and incidence of the disease rises worldwide and continues to be challenging for patients, physicians, and healthcare systems alike.
-In this context, epidemiological studies are striving to elucidate the worldwide changes in the patterns and the burden of the disease and identify modifiable risk factors that contribute to the development of kidney stones.
+Generally, more men are affected than women, mainly between the ages of 40 and 60.The prevalence and incidence of the disease rises worldwide and continues to be challenging for patients, physicians, and healthcare systems alike.
+In this context, epidemiological studies are striving to elucidate the worldwide changes in the patterns and the burden of the disease and identify modifiable risk factors that contribute to the development of renal calculi.

 Signs and symptoms

 The hallmark of a stone that obstructs the ureter or renal pelvis is excruciating, intermittent pain that radiates from the flank to the groin or to the inner thigh.
 This is due to the transfer of referred pain signals from the lower thoracic splanchnic nerves to the lumbar splanchnic nerves as the stone passes down from the kidney or proximal ureter to the distal ureter.
 This pain, known as renal colic, is often described as one of the strongest pain sensations known.
-Renal colic caused by kidney stones is commonly accompanied by urinary urgency, restlessness, hematuria, sweating, nausea, and vomiting.
+Renal colic caused by kidney stones is commonly accompanied by urinary urgency, restlessness, frequent urination, blood in the urine, sweating, nausea, and vomiting.
 It typically comes in waves lasting 20 to 60 minutes caused by peristaltic contractions of the ureter as it attempts to expel the stone.

 The embryological link between the urinary tract, the genital system, and the gastrointestinal tract is the basis of the radiation of pain to the gonads, as well as the nausea and vomiting that are also common in urolithiasis.
 Postrenal azotemia and hydronephrosis can be observed following the obstruction of urine flow through one or both ureters.

 Pain in the lower-left quadrant can sometimes be confused with diverticulitis because the sigmoid colon overlaps the ureter, and the exact location of the pain may be difficult to isolate due to the proximity of these two structures.